oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/model_storage/README.md

 # Model Storage

-You have two options to store your model so that a recipe has access to it:
+You have two options to store your model so that a blueprint has access to it:

 ## Option 1: Object Storage